notima/fortnox4j/README.md

 ## Maven

-Releases are found in Maven-Central repository and can easliy be used by adding a dependency to you pom.xml.
+Releases are found in Maven-Central repository and can easliy be used by adding a dependency to your pom.xml.

     <dependency>
         <groupId>org.notima.api</groupId>